datahubio/datarich-demo/README.md

 } />
 ```

-**Explore the Full Source: **You can check out the full source of the data-rich document you are reading [here](https://github.com/datopian/datarich-demo).
+**Explore the Full Source:** You can check out the full source of the data-rich document you are reading [here](https://github.com/datopian/datarich-demo).

 ## Learn More

-**Supported Markdown Features:** For a full list of supported markdown features, visit [our syntax guide](https://flowershow.app/docs/syntax)
+📚 **Supported Markdown Features:** For a full list of supported markdown features, visit [our syntax guide](https://flowershow.app/docs/syntax).

-**Data Visualization Components:** Explore the full list and API of available data visualisation components [here](https://storybook.portaljs.org/?path=/docs/components-table--docs)
+📚 **Data Visualization Components:** Explore the full list and API of available data visualisation components [here](https://storybook.portaljs.org/?path=/docs/components-table--docs).